Research and reports

 You can find out from your local authority whether or not you need planning permission.
 If you do, the application will cost £206 in England (with costs varying across the rest of the UK) and you should hear back within eight weeks.

-All loft conversions, whether they need planning permission or are built under PD rights, will need to comply with building regulations.
+All loft conversions, whether they need planning permission or are built under permitted development rights, will need to comply with building regulations.

 These are the government’s minimum standards on things like structural safety, insulation, electrical safety, ventilation, and drainage.